TravelTimN/ci-ifd-lead/week4-leafletjs/leaflet.md

 In conjunction with the *Leaflet.markercluster* plugin, another plugin that works well with it is the **[Leaflet.MarkerCluster.LayerSupport](https://github.com/ghybs/Leaflet.MarkerCluster.LayerSupport)** plugin.
 It helps to group different layers or markers which can be filtered.

 If you'd like to see both of these plugins in action, I used both of them on my **[Code Institute Milestone #2 project](https://traveltimn.github.io/ci-milestone02-ifd/)**.
+This was due to the fact that I have over 11,000 markers in my dataset of various types!

 There are hundreds of possibilities that you can incorporate into your LeafletJS map project.